A Ballade

 Then Mo Shapiro shouted out a truth -- a truth that did appall.

-“We can’t let them get to Ireland.
-They’ll shut our dear pubs down!”
+“We can’t let them get to

 And though I had cried “Hard Astern!”
 I cried out “Turn Around!”